pirelaurent/map_list_dot/README.md

 store.exec("bookList?[0]?.date")
 ```
 #### what else
-Probably some weakness in the analysis of syntax in interpreter : in case of trouble verify deeply your string.
+Probably some weakness in the analysis of syntax in interpreter : in case of trouble verify deeply your strings.
-( as an example, i found late that a missing right parenthesis in a addAll do nothing at all.
+( I found late that a missing right parenthesis in a addAll do nothing at all.
 It's now fixed with a log warning).
-Main crash are on types.
-Review the chapters.